DiscoverIE Group: 2017–2026

 In May 2021, discoverIE acquired Control Products Inc ('CPI'), a New Jersey, US, based designer and manufacturer of custom, rugged sensors and switches, for £8m on a debt-free cash-free basis.
 Phoenix, Limitor, and CPI will operate under Variohm Holdings while retaining their own distinctive brand identities.

 In August 2021, discoverIE was added to the FTSE 250 Index.

 The company acquired Logic PD, Inc. ('Beacon EmbeddedWorks'), a provider of embedded System on Modules (SOMs) solutions, from Compass Electronics Group for £58.8 million, and wireless antenna provider Antenova Ltd. for £18.2 million in Sep 2021.
 The transactions were funded in part by a £55 million equity placing.

 In November of the same year, discoverIE announced that it had agreed to sell its Custom Supply business Acal BFi UK Ltd. to H2 Equity Partners B.V. for £50 million on a debt free cash free basis, comprising an upfront payment £45 million and £5 million of deferred consideration.
 For the year ended on 31 March 2021, Acal BFi reported revenue of £148.7 million and gross assets of £60.1 million.
 The sale marked the company exiting the distribution business and solely focusing on design and manufacturing.

 In January 2022, Rosalind Kainyah MBE joined discoverIE Board as a Non-Executive Director.

 In March 2022, discoverIE completed the sale of its distribution arm Acal BFi to H2 Equity Partners for £50 million on a debt-free cash free basis.
 The sale marked the company’s exit of the distribution business and solely focusing on design and manufacturing.

 In July 2022, the company acquired Custom Design Technologies ('CDT') group, a designer and manufacturer of customised plastic enclosures, membrane keypads and associated electronic components for £5 million.

 In January 2023, discoverIE acquired Magnasphere, a US-based designer and manufacturer of high-performing magnetic sensors and switches for access control, data centres, and specialist vehicles for USD 22 million.

 In June 2023, Celia Baxter joined discoverIE Board as Non-Executive Director.

 In August 2023, the company acquired UK-based Silver Telecom Limited ('Silvertel'), a designer and manufacturer of Power-over-Ethernet components, for an initial consideration of £21 million and an earn-out of up to £23 million, subject to Silvertel’s performance over the next four years.

 In September 2023, discoverIE acquired Slovakia-based 2J Antennas Group for a cash consideration of EUR 52.5 million.

+In January 2025, discoverIE agreed to acquire German precision sensors company Burster for an initial cash consideration of EUR 30.6 million and an earn-out of up to EUR 12.4m if Burster meets financial performance targets by the end of 2025.

+In December 2025, it was announced discoverIE had acquired the Mengeš, Slovenia-headquartered antenna manufacturer Trival Antene d.o.o., for €52.65m.

+In May 2026, discoverIE announced it has acquired a 90% interest in the Ontario, Canada-based electromagnetic shielding designer and manufacturer 3Gmetalworx ('3G') for £50 million.
+3G reported revenue of £14.5 million for 2025.